 Many homeowners don’t realize how closely roof performance ties into their home’s energy efficiency.
 If you’ve noticed your heating and cooling bills steadily increasing, your roof may be part of the problem.
 Poor insulation and ventilation can cause warm or cool air to escape, forcing HVAC systems to work harder to maintain indoor comfort.

 Older roofs, those built with outdated materials or designs, lack the energy-efficient features common in modern systems.
-A roof remodel allows you to install proper insulation, reflective coatings, or even solar-ready surfaces.
-This improves your home’s energy performance, and it boosts its resale value, an important consideration for long-term planning.
+A roof remodel allows you to install proper insulation, ventilation baffles, soffit vents, reflective coatings, or even solar-ready surfaces.
+The result?
+Lower energy bills year-round and a higher resale price when you’re ready to sell—two wins that pay for the remodel over time.

 This kind of debris signals that your roof is deteriorating faster than it should.
 While a few granules might be normal, a sudden increase indicates that your shingles are breaking down.
 Remodeling your roof at this point helps prevent structural damage to your decking and underlayment and keeps your home watertight for years to come.